-Decrease the number of accidents
+Decrease in the number of accidents

-Virtually it should decrease the number of accidents, simply by taking the human error factor out of the equation.
-By sensing everything around you, following the speed limits, adjusting the speed at all times, not texting while driving, “paying attention to the road”, and taking over the steering, the car can save a lot of trouble to all of us.
+Take the human error out of the equation, and the number of accidents will decrease.
+By sensing everything around, following the speed limits, adjusting the speed at all times, not texting while driving, “paying attention to the road”, and taking over the steering, the car can save a lot of trouble to all of us.

-Cuts down on time looking for parking
+Less time looking for parking

-Imagine this – you get to a party and instead of spending 20 min looking for a parking spot, your car drops you off right in front of the door and heads to a parking spot or a garage where it already knows a spot is waiting, eliminating the need to waste gas and time looking for one.
+Imagine this – you get to a party and instead of spending 20 min looking for a parking spot, your car drops you off right in front of the door and heads to a pre-selected parking spot, eliminating the need to waste gas and time looking for one.

-Less cars, less air pollution
+Fewer cars, less air pollution

 Decreasing costs for shipping companies

 For Deutsche Post AG and more precisely for its subsidiary – DHL, this is not simply an idea any longer, it is a fact.
-In an attempt to satisfy their customers even more, UPS and DHL are considering the ability to deliver orders directly to the trunk of customers’ parked cars, which will eliminate multiple delivery attempts when customers are not home.
-Volvo and DHL have already teamed up, and the option has already been active for Volvo car owners.
-It is technology that can completely restructure logistics, but it can also negatively impact truck drivers.
+In an attempt to satisfy their customers, UPS and DHL are considering the ability to deliver orders directly to the trunk of customers’ parked cars, which will eliminate multiple delivery attempts when customers are not home.
+Volvo and DHL have already teamed up, making this delivery option available for Volvo car owners.
+It is the technology that can completely restructure logistics, but it can also negatively impact truck drivers.

 Personal satisfaction of driving

-The free will …
+The free will factor

-For instance, while approaching a traffic light, a self-driving car calculates that if it speeds up a little bit, it will be able to pass through the light, but the driver in the car in front decides to stop because he thinks he won’t make it on time.
+For instance, while approaching a traffic light, a self-driving car calculates that if it speeds up a little bit, it will be able to pass through the light.
+But the driver in the car in front decides to stop because he thinks he won’t make it on time.
 What do you think the result will be?
+Accidents.

 Rules and regulations

-Software updates and hacking treats
+Software updates and hacking threats

-We already discussed all of the positives that certainly affect businesses and customers, how about the drivers?
+We already discussed all of the positives that certainly affect businesses and customers.
+But how about the drivers?
 What do you think will happen when an industry that is heavily dependent on its drivers, decides that they don’t need them anymore?